Teachers of the Year

 In addition to the band classes, Jessi teaches guitar and piano classes, as well as a World Music class.
-Her enthusiasm for music spills over to her students and she keeps them excited to learn and perform, not only at several concerts locally throughout the year, but also off campus on trips that she arranges to places like Mackinac Island, Cedar Point, and Chicago.
+Bouchard’s enthusiasm for music spills over to her students and she keeps them excited to learn and perform, not only at several concerts locally throughout the year, but also off campus on trips that she arranges to places like Mackinac Island, Cedar Point and Chicago.

-Jessi is married to her husband Brad, and the two of them will celebrate their first wedding anniversary in June of this year.
+Jessi is married to her husband Brad, and the two of them celebrated their first wedding anniversary in June of this year.

 Kim said, “Working with a great staff helps to make me a better educator as we are always looking out for one another.”
-She added that she looks forward to many more years “working alongside the wonderful people who are always sacrificing to be the best for our kids.”
+She looks forward to many more years “working alongside the wonderful people who are always sacrificing to be the best for our kids.”